PJL101/PJL101.github.io/README.md

 -

-## Note: This site is now depreciated as the 2016 website is now in progress.
+Note: This site is now **depreciated** as the 2016 website is now in progress.
 This is here for the archives :)

+-

 This is the source code for the website of Phil Lennon, a freelance Frontend and WordPress developer based in Manchester, UK.